Rave: Light shows

 Some ravers participate in one of four light-oriented dances, called glowsticking, glowstringing, gloving, and lightshows.
 Of the four types of light-orientated dances, gloving in particular has evolved far beyond the rave culture.
 Other types of light-related dancing include LED lights, flash-lights and blinking strobe lights.
 LEDs come in various colours with different settings.

-Gloving has evolved into a separate dance form that has grown exponentially in the last couple of years early 2010.
+Gloving has evolved into a separate dance form that has grown rapidly in the last couple of years of early 2010.
 Glovers use their fingers and hands to move with the beat of the music.
 And they use the color to create patterns and have different speed settings for the lights on their gloves.
 These components give the glove artist different ways to fascinate spectators of their light shows.
 The use of lights can improve the way people react during the songs or throughout the concert itself.
 Since then the culture has extended to all ages, ranging from kids in their early teens to college students and more.
 The traditional Rave lights are limited now, but many stores have developed newer, brighter, and more advanced version of lights with a plethora of colours and modes—modes include solid, stribbon, strobe, dops, hyper flash, and other variations.